Commune Kitchen Singapore

 Serves 5

-This is how my children started their Thai food journey - with tender chicken thighs and melt-in-your-mouth potatoes swimming in golden, sweet Thai yellow curry.
-Nothing, absolutely nothing beats a Thai curry made with freshly hand-ground paste.
-Yes, I mean hand-ground using a large stone mortar and pestle, where you add the dry ingredients one-by-one and keep pounding, slowly releasing oils from all those herbs and spices.
+This dish is where my children started their Thai food journey many years ago - with tender chicken thighs and melt-in-your-mouth potatoes swimming in golden, sweet Thai yellow curry.
+Now, we all know that absolutely nothing beats a Thai curry made with freshly hand-ground curry paste.
+I love using my large stone mortar and pestle, adding the ingredients one-by-one and pounding away much like my Nonna, slowly releasing oils from all those wonderful herbs and spices.
 But, if you don’t have the patience, sticking it all in your blender also works or simply use quality store-bought curry paste.

-Thai curry powder is another ingredient I try not to skip in my yellow curry.
-Although not traditional, this aromatic mix of spices takes the dish to a whole new level; it is quite hard to find except in specialty Thai stores so simply omit it if you can’t find it.
+The one ingredient I wouldn’t compromise on in this dish is Thai curry powder.
+Although not traditionally added to this curry, this aromatic mix of spices takes the dish to a whole new level; you’ll easily find it in Thai grocery stores (at Golden Mile in Singapore).
 Other than that, all you need is some steaming hot Thai Jasmine rice to enjoy this ultimate comfort food at home.

 Ingredients